Best Boards. Best Service. Best Prices.

-Our direct to consumer only business model allows us to sell the finest quality inflatable paddle boards in the industry AND offer best in class customer service all at shockingly low prices.
-Our simple mission has always been to make great quality paddle boards and sell them at the lowest price we can.
-We've been executing on this mission for the past 10 years.
+Our direct to consumer ONLY business model allows us to sell the finest quality inflatable paddle boards in the industry AND offer best in class customer service all at shockingly low prices.
+Our simple mission has always been to make great quality paddle boards, then leverage our direct to consumer model to sell them at fair prices.
+We've been executing on this mission for the past 12 years.

 SHOP PADDLE BOARDS NOW >>